-Program Code: AASMK

-ASSOCIATE IN APPLIED ARTS AND SCIENCE DEGREE Business Administration Department (810) 989-5575
+Program Code: AASMK ASSOCIATE IN APPLIED ARTS AND SCIENCE DEGREE Business and Information Technologies (810) 989-5575

-Marketing is more than just a function within a company (i.e., sales, advertising).
+Marketing is more than just a function within a company (i.e. sales, advertising).
 It is a business management philosophy that is customer-centric.
 It defines the purpose of a company as "to satisfy customer wants and needs at a profit" and impacts every part of the modern global organization.

 Students completing this course of study will be able to secure employment in the field of retailing, sales, advertising, public relations and customer service.
-Study would be applicable to both entrepreneurs and those wishing to join the corporate environment.
+Study is applicable to both entrepreneurs and those wishing to join the corporate environment.

 NOTE: Students wishing to transfer should not follow the sequence listed below.
-Please contact the Business Administration Department or Student Success Center for detailed transfer information specific to each college/university.
+Please call the Business and Information Technologies division at (810) 989-5575 or Advising at (810) 989-5520 for detailed transfer information specific to each college/ university.